NLe1/v4/content/jobs/GlobalGreen/index.md

 url: 'https://greenglobal.vn/en/'
 ---

-- Supported 3000+ daily by serving micro-service to authenticate users’ credentials, which used Json Web Token(JWT).
+- Supported 3000+ daily users logging in by developing authentication service using Java and JWT.
-- Reduced page load by 33% by persisting users’ session and leveraging caching and local storage.
+- Reduced page load by persisting users’ session and leveraging caching and local storage.
-- Achieved 95% bug coverage by writing 100+ test suites and applying TDD framework and JIRA.
+- Created test plans and achieved 95% bug coverage by writing 100+ unit tests following TDD framework.